 Lisa holds a PhD in Education from Brigham Young University, a Teaching Credential from Notre Dame de Namur University, an MA in History from Stanford University, and a BA in International Relations also from Stanford.

-Lisa has taught high school and university courses for more than 20 years.
-She also helps direct Mormon Women for Ethical Government, supporting women’s involvement in politics and governance.
+Lisa has taught high school, university, and adult education courses for almost 25 years.
+She also works with Mormon Women for Ethical Government, supporting women’s involvement in politics and governance.
 Her work with the Civic Thought and Leadership Initiative allows her to meld her interests in education and research while advocating for improved civics education in our schools.

 A native Oregonian, Lisa now lives in Springville, Utah, with her husband and two adoption miracles.